-Due to the immediate priorities of Covid-19 lockdown, two committee meetings were cancelled in March 2020, resulting in five Finance Committee meetings and five Board of Trustee meetings out of the usual six meetings per annum taking place.
-However, the Board is satisfied that through the implementation of virtual meetings, it maintained effective oversight during this period.
+All of the planned Committee meetings took place for the Finance Committee and Board of Trustees during 20/21.
+The Board is satisfied that through the implementation of virtual meetings, it maintained effective oversight during this period.

-As part of the strategic planning for MAT expansion, a review of the skills competency of trustees was conducted in spring 2019 by a member of the Board, with a training plan established and a gap analysis of the ideal additional skills to aim for in recruiting new Trustees, many of which have since been successfully achieved.
-A new finance system was implemented across the MAT in February 2020 to provide the best platform for financial scrutiny, consistency of processes and potential centralisation of services in future years as the MAT expands further.
+As part of the strategic planning, a review of the skills competency of Trustees was conducted in spring 2019 by a member of the Board, with a training plan established and a gap analysis of the ideal additional skills to aim for in recruiting new Trustees, many of which have since been successfully achieved (eg. new finance background Trustee joining in May 21).